oroinc/orocommerce/src/Oro/Bundle/ActionBundle/Resources/doc/actions.md

 actions:
     acme_demo_expire_myentity_action:                       # action name
         extends: entity_action_base                         # parent action if needed
+        replaces:                                           # the list of nodes that should be replaced in the parent action
+            - frontend_options
         label: adme.demo.myentity.actions.myentity_action   # label for action button
         enabled: true                                       # is action enabled
         applications:                                       # for what applications action as available (backend, frontend)